Jatin Chakraborty

 Jatindra Chandra Chakraborty (1911 – 1996) was an Indian politician and trade unionist.
 Chakraborty played a prominent role in West Bengal politics and was often entangled in controversies.
-He was a founding leader of the Revolutionary Socialist Party as well as the United Trade Union Congress.
+He was a founding leader of the Revolutionary Socialist Party and the United Trade Union Congress.
 Chakraborty was a member of the West Bengal Legislative Assembly from 1957 to 1962, 1969 to 1970 and 1977 to 1991.
 He served in ministerial posts in the state governments of the United Front (1969) and the Left Front (1977–1988).
 After falling out with the Left Front in 1988, Chakraborty became a vocal critic of the state government.

 Youth

 Jatindra Chandra Chakraborty was born on 10 September 1911 in Comilla.
 He was the son of Surendra Chandra Chakraborty.
-He went to school at the Hare School in Calcutta, and would later study at the Scottish Church College, the Ripon College and the Vidyasagar College.
-During his student years he became politically active, being associated with the revolutionary Anushilan Samiti As a college student was a leader of the All Bengal Students Association, an organisation banned by the British colonial authorities, and a member of the Students Radical Party.
-He was imprisoned by the British authorities in 1932, having been arrested during the non-cooperation movement.
-Chakraborty obtained Bachelor of Arts and Bachelor of Law degrees from Calcutta University.
+He attended the Hare School in Calcutta and would later study at the Scottish Church College, Ripon College and Vidyasagar College.
+During his student years, he became politically active, being associated with the revolutionary Anushilan Samiti.
+As a college student, he was a leader of the All-Bengal Students' Association, an organisation banned by the British colonial authorities, and a member of the Students' Radical Party.
+He was imprisoned by the British authorities in 1932, after being arrested during the non-cooperation movement.
+Chakraborty obtained Bachelor of Arts and Bachelor of Laws degrees from Calcutta University.
 Chakraborty was a founding member of the Revolutionary Socialist Party (RSP) in 1940.
 He was again imprisoned by the British authorities in 1942 during the Quit India movement.

 Labour leader

-Chakraborty was a leader of the All India Trade Union Congress and served as the secretary of the Bengal Provincial Trade Union Congress.
-In 1949 Chakraborty, K.T.
-Shahand and Mrinal Kanti Bose founded the United Trade Union Congress (UTUC).
+Chakraborty was a leader of the All India Trade Union Congress and served as secretary of the Bengal Provincial Trade Union Congress.
+In 1949, Chakraborty, K.T.
+Shahand, and Mrinal Kanti Bose founded the United Trade Union Congress (UTUC).